rk630/simple-java-app/README.md

 1. Clone the repository.
 2. Build the project using Maven.
 3. Run the `.jar` file after the build.
-4. The application will output a welcome message in the terminal.
+4. The application will output a welcome message in the terminal..